thasso/pyjip/docs/source/tools_and_pipelines.rst

     def greetings():
         print "Greetings fellow Pythoniast"

-In this case the tool execution itself is implemented in python.
+In this case the tool execution itself is implemented in Python.
 Alternatively, you can also use the ``@tool`` annotation and return a template string or a tuple to specify the interpreter and the template string::